Moche culture: Social stratification

 Although it remains somewhat unclear how geographically divided Moche culture was, scholars are very confident that the Moche were a socially divided society.
 Beyond royalty, the Moche can be divided into a general upper and lower class, and each class can be further stratified into smaller groups.
 Intra-class movement was possible within these broad categories, but inter-class switches between them were less feasible.
 Many pre-contact cultures share a divided structure comparable to the Moche—but each may have unique development.

 Although religion seems to have been a centripetal force for the Moche, members of the elite class likely used it to reinforce their status.
 Other ideological, economic, political, and social factors may have also been leveraged to similar ends.
 A common approach to maintaining power was for members of the elite, such as priests and priestesses, to use ceremonies to reinforce their standing (see the Religion section for more information on ceremonies).
 It may also be true that physical force was used.
 The Moche elite may have struggled to retain power at times, and inter-elite quarreling is speculated to have played into the culture's collapse.

 Excavated Moche burial sites constitute a large body of evidence for social stratification.
 Those lowest in the Moche hierarchy were buried in a simple hole near their household; platform mounds with an abundance of goods were awarded to the highest-ranking members of society.
+There is a correlation between the amount of goods buried in one’s grave and the social status of that individual.
 An incomplete list of possible funerary objects includes copper masks, silver, pottery, and gold goods.
+Many Moche burials also included copper in the hands or mouth and a few cases included bones of llamas.
 Presence of metal-worked goods is thought to be especially significant with respect to high status.
+Ofrendas, which are small, roughly made ceramics vessels, are often seen in Northern Moche graves.
+They were likely intended to be drinking vessels that the funeral attendants would have made and then used to drink from at the funeral.
+More ofrendas in a grave likely meant more people attended the funeral for that individual.
 Excavation of dwellings indicates that living conditions of Moche likely also differed based on social standing, but excavation data here remains skewed and not entirely complete so far.
 Excavated elite burials also illustrate that remains sexed both male and female held elite positions in Moche culture.